open-feature/java-sdk/README.md

 }
 ```

-See [here](https://openfeature.dev/docs/reference/technologies/server/java) for a catalog of available providers.
+See [here](https://openfeature.dev/ecosystem?instant_search%5BrefinementList%5D%5Btype%5D%5B0%5D=Provider&instant_search%5BrefinementList%5D%5Btechnology%5D%5B0%5D=Java) for a catalog of available providers.

 ### Hooks:

-Hooks are a mechanism that allow for the addition of arbitrary behavior at well-defined points of the flag evaluation life-cycle.
-Use cases include validation of the resolved flag value, modifying or adding data to the evaluation context, logging, telemetry, and tracking.
+A hook is a mechanism that allows for adding arbitrary behavior at well-defined points of the flag evaluation life-cycle.
+Use cases include validating the resolved flag value, modifying or adding data to the evaluation context, logging, telemetry, and tracking.

 ```java
 public class MyHook implements Hook {